stsnel/high-denomination-euro-notes/README.md

 Rather than consider the relative use of denominations within a country, we can also consider the distribution of high-denomination notes across countries.
 All three high denominations show a similar pattern.
 Most notes are observed in Germany and Austria.
-The number of observations outside the eurozone is small relative to those within the eurozone countries.
+The number of observations outside the eurozone is small relative to those within the eurozone countries, at roughly 2%.
+This figure seems to be mich lower than ECB estimates, which are that roughly 20 to 30% of all euro banknotes (by value) are held outside the eurozone [3,4].
+The difference can at least partially be attributed to scope of the data, where Eurobilltracker data mainly is collected from consumers and small businesses, whereas ECB data is about all use (including, say, currency reserves).

 ![image](plots/ebt-absolute-100-euro.png)